 Skipping Code Review and Testing

-Failing to review and test code before it goes into production is another common cause of spaghetti syndrome.
+Failing to review and test code before it goes into production is another common cause of spaghetti code.
 Without proper testing, bugs and issues can slip through, making it more challenging to maintain and update the code later on.

 A mobile banking app, in its haste to release new features, didn’t review and test its code properly.
 This resulted in a bug-ridden app that left users frustrated and the development team scrambling to identify and resolve the issues, significantly affecting the app’s growth and reputation